Don’t Give Up on Your Call to Homeschool

 They will only be the age they are today for the rest of this day.
 Tomorrow they will be a little older and hopefully a little wiser because you are doing your job—one little step at a time.

 This is copyrighted material.
-You are granted permission to copy it for your own use and not for resale.
+We grant you permission to copy it for your own use and not for resale.
 If you wish to use it in your support group newsletter, we ask that you include the following information at the end of the article:

 Lamp Post Homeschool